hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

 ### Lecture Notes

++ Prior works
+  + developed in 1980s
+  + unable to train them significantly better than PCA
+  + various publications w/o good demonstrations of impressive performance
+  + applying pre-training deep networks layer-by-layer to pre-training deep autoencoders

 + Deep autoencoders
-  + always looking as a nice way to do nonlinear dimensional reduction
+  + always looking like a nice way to do nonlinear dimensional reduction
     + providing flexible mapping both ways
+    + mapping cable to be nonlinear
     + linear (or better) learning time in the number of training cases
-    + final encoding model: fairly compact and fast
+    + final encoding model: fairly compact and fast $\impliedby$ multiplication of matrices fro each layer
   + difficulties
     + very difficult to optimize deep autoencoders using backpropagation
     + small initial weights $\ni$ backpropagation gradient vanished